ibm-cloud-docs/vmwaresolutions/uml/vmware-add-ons.md

 If applicable to you, complete the following tasks:

 * If you purchased the Avi Load Balancer add-on license, activate the license by adding it to the Avi Load Balancer Controller.
 For more information, see [Using Avi Load Balancer license file](https://techdocs.broadcom.com/us/en/vmware-security-load-balancing/avi-load-balancer/avi-load-balancer/31-1/vmware-avi-load-balancer-administration-guide/licensing/nsx-advanced-load-balancer-editions/nsx-alb-license-management/using-avi-vantage-license-file.html){: external}.
 Then, install the Avi Load Balancer manually.
-* If you are planning to order VMware Cloud Foundation for VPC instances, also [configure the NSX firewalls for VCF for VPC instances](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-firewall) after you deployed your VCF for VPC instance.
+* If you are planning to order VMware Cloud Foundation for VPC instances, also [configure the NSX firewalls for {{site.data.keyword.vcf-vpc-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-firewall) after you deployed your {{site.data.keyword.vcf-vpc-short}} instance.

 ## Related links
 {: #vmware-add-ons-links}